caltechlibrary/andor/docs/index.md

     + [People and Groups](people-groups.html)
         + Example of custom metadata objects
     + [Oral Histories](Oral-Histories-as-Proof-of-Concept.html)
-        + Example of integrating EPrints comntent
+        + Example of integrating EPrints content
         + [Migrating an EPrints Repository](migrating-eprints.html)
     + [Users, Workflows and Queues](Workflow-Use-Cases.html)
         + How to manage access and capabilities